raystack/stencil/README.md

 gpg --keyserver hkp://keyserver.ubuntu.com --send-keys <last eight symbols of gnupg keyId>
 ```

-### Stencil Server API
+### Managing descriptors behind an HTTP Server

-For serving the protobuf descriptor set artifacts and their versions we use a Stencil Server.
+For serving the protobuf descriptor set artifacts and their versions use a Stencil Server.
-This also helps us to easily update the descriptor sets by allowing us to push Protobuf Descriptor sets directly.
+This also helps to easily update the descriptor sets by allowing us to push Protobuf Descriptor sets directly.

 #### Endpoints